amiedawn/react-portfolio-test/README.md

 ## Installation Instructions:

 This application can be cloned at https://github.com/amiedawn/react-portfolio.git .
-It was created using Create React and Node.js.
+It was created using create-react-app.
 React Bootstrap was used for design in addition to CSS.

 ## Usage Information: